thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

 Tests
 -----

-Testing is performed using the `nose <http://nose.readthedocs.io/en/latest/>`_ framework.
+Testing is performed using the `pytest <https://docs.pytest.org/en/7.3.x/>`_ framework.
 The tests are defined in the ``test_hpp2plantuml.py`` file located in the test folder.
 They can be run with the ``python setup.py test`` command.